1 Nature is maximally efficient

 Teaser.Particles are not points, but tethered to the rest of the world.

-Particles are rotating rational tangles.
+Moving particles are rotating rational tangles.

 Exploration.Rational tangles imply three generations of elementary fermions, each with two particles.

-Each fermion is represented by an infinite family of rational tangles: a basic tangle and further family members that arise by addition of braids.
+Each fermion is represented by an infinite family of rational tangles: a basic tangle and further family members that arise by the addition of braids.

 Tangle topology determines all quantum numbers: spin, parities, charges and flavours.